zeroasiccorp/umi/utils/rtl/README.md

 In order to accomplish the remapping, it accepts NMAPS input mappings from one device address to another.
 In the mapping, the bits being remapped are denoted by old_row_col_address and the bits being mapped to are denoted by new_row_col_address.
 The ID bits of dstaddr of an incoming transaction on the input UMI port are compared to the NMAPS different old_row_col_address and if a match is found, bits [55:40] of the dstaddr are replaced by the corresponding new_row_col_address.

 The offset is accomplished by comparing the dstaddr of an incoming UMI packet to a lower and upper bound.
-If the dstaddr lies within the bounds (inclusive), then an offset is subtracted from the dstaddr of the incoming UMI packet before it is sent out.
+If the dstaddr lies within the bounds (inclusive), then an offset is added to the dstaddr of the incoming UMI packet before it is sent out.
 Currently, only a single offset is permitted.

 The offset mechanism gets priority over remapping.
 So if an incoming UMI packet contains a dstaddr that can be both offsetted and remapped, only the offsetted address will be sent out.